edthedev/Learn_RobotFramework_IllinoisPTR/ReadMe.md

 This repository contains a single file `ReportTime.robot` which contains examples of concepts needed to do many web application verification steps in RobotFramework.

 The purpose of RobotFramework is to speed up verification that important functionality remains intact when upgrading web applications and web application servers.

-This purpose of this example script is to help familiarize maintainers of web application servers with the capabilities available for free from RobotFramework.
+Using RobotFramework can increase the assurance, availability, reliability and patch frequency of web application systems by increasing confidence in the reliability and testability of software releases, allowing a faster and more trusted software update cycle.

-The end goal is to increase the assurance, availability, reliability and patch frequency of systems maintained by State of Illinois employees, as they adopt RobotFramework and are able to patch web software systems with greater confidence.
+The purpose of this example script is to help familiarize maintainers of web application servers with the capabilities available for through the free and open source tool, RobotFramework.

 The process this script directly assists with is correctly and quickly filling in Positive Time Report forms for State of Illinois employees.